- Your brand is the total journey experienced by your customers. It's all about how you make them feel.

 It isn’t so much a case of ‘fake it ‘till you make it’ but rather keep sharing to allow the space for people to build the trust they require to take the next step to work with you.

 Being authentic sends a consistent message between how you are in person and how you are in the digital landscape.
-If your business has it’s own unique personality, then ensuring you and all of your team are on board with your brand values and ethos will be imperative to showing up authentically.
+If your business has its own unique personality, then ensuring you and all of your team are on board with your brand values and ethos will be imperative to showing up authentically.

-Some secrets to good branding include:
+Some of the secrets to good brand design include:

 - Branding which is targeted and focused enough to engage the customers that you want